aragon/osx-plugin-template-foundry/README.md

 [...]
 Testing lifecycle:

 - make test               Run unit tests, locally
+- make test-fork          Run fork tests, using RPC_URL
 - make test-coverage      Generate an HTML coverage report under ./report
 ```

-Run `make test` or `forge test -vvv` to check the logic's accordance to the specs.
+Run `make test` or `make test-fork` to check the logic's accordance to the specs.
+The latter will require `RPC_URL` to be defined.

 ### Writing tests